 Jigsaw

-Using visualization and visual analytics to help intelligence analysis and sensemaking.
+Using visualization and visual analytics to help analysis and sensemaking on text document collections.

 Information Visualization and Visual Analytics

-Helping people understand and analyze data through interactive visualization techniques and systems.
+Helping people explore, analyze, and understand data through interactive visualization techniques and systems.

 Imprint